 Deep Worldbuild Project:

-(The book link below is an Amazon affiliate link, meaning if you buy through the link I get a small commission at no extra cost to you.)
+(The book link below is a BookShop affiliate link, meaning if you buy through the link I get a small commission at no extra cost to you.
+And BookShop is awesome because it supports local U.S. bookstores!)

 The book I’m reading (Midnight Thief, by Livia Blackburne) has really inspired me in my own writing, not because of the characters or the plot, though those are incredible too, but because of the worldbuilding.
 I’m only seven chapters in, but I already feel immersed in the world.